Enzo-MiMan/assoc_3d/README.md

             1. the number of values in each frame(row) can be divisible by 3, since they are all made up of x, y, and z
             2. the number of values between differnent frames(columns) are different.
             3. the associated frame pairs (source point cloud and destination point cloud) have the same number of points
+            4. the number of frames in training data (namely the number of files in folder LMR_xyz) is quadruple than ground truth frames, because we use the gap=4 to implement the point cloud matching.
+From our experiment, we find that with gap=4, the point clound correspondence is more accurate.
+The frequency of mm-wave radar collecting data is pretty high, so with smaller gap, the correspondences may have lower precision.